 - The designated contact person or the primary contact person: means, where applicable, the person designated by name in the special conditions as the sole contact person of the Service Provider in relation to the use of an IS DECISIONS IT Solution or in the context of a service provided by the Service Provider.

 - IS DECISIONS Solution or IT Solution or Software: means one of the IT solutions, including software and software packages, published by the company IS DECISIONS, and its associated documentation.

-- Third-party software: Means all the software products for which the Publisher does not hold the ownership rights.
+- Third-party software: Means all the software products for which the Service Provider does not hold the ownership rights.

 - Partner: means any company proposing a product or a service compatible with one of the IS DECISIONS IT Solutions.

 - Provision of Services: means all the services provided by the Service Provider to the Customer as indicated in the special conditions.